 Epic Energy’s pipelines are buried underground at various depths which can change over time due to nature and human activity.
 Excavation on the easement must be monitored by Epic Energy to avoid rupturing the pipeline or damaging its protective coating.
 An Epic Energy representative will visit your work site to determine the exact location and depth of the pipeline and will supervise the works to completion.

-If you have contractors doing work near a pipeline easement, they must contact DIAL BEFORE YOU DIG to avoid damaging the pipeline.
+If you have contractors doing work near a pipeline easement, they must contact BEFORE YOU DIG AUSTRALIA to avoid damaging the pipeline.
 If necessary we will liaise directly with your contractors to ensure the right precautions are taken and will supervise works at all times.